Grand Teton & Yellowstone

 - Single supplement is available for an additional $600 per person

-Your journey begins today!
+Your guided Grand Teton and Yellowstone tour begins today!
 You’ll meet your group and guides in Jackson and get to know each other over lunch at a local brewery.
-Then, set off for a hike to prepare you for the week.
+Then, set off for a day hike to prepare you for the week.
 In the evening, you’ll enjoy dinner at one of our favorite local restaurants.

 Meals: L, D

-Make an early start in Grand Teton National Park to spot the wildlife when it’s most active.
-You’ll spend several hours with your naturalist guide exploring the park and looking for bears, elk, bison, pronghorn, elk, and more!
-In the afternoon, you’ll spend 3 hours floating down the scenic Snake River.
-Look our for moose and bald eagles, who are often spotted along the shores!
-After the float, we’ll make our way to our campsite in Yellowstone National Park.
+Catch an early start in Grand Teton National Park to spot the wildlife when it’s most active.
+You’ll spend several hours with your naturalist hiking guide exploring this unique national park and looking for bears, elk, bison, pronghorn, elk, and more!
+In the afternoon, you’ll enjoy 3 hours floating down the scenic Snake River.
+Look our for moose and bald eagles, which are often spotted along the shores!
+After the float, we’ll make our way to our homey campsite in Yellowstone National Park.

 Meals: B, L, D

-Early this morning, we’ll head up into the Lamar Valley, where wolves, bears, bison, and more are most active at dusk.
-We’ll spend some time spotting wildlife before setting off on a moderate hike.
-In the evening, we’ll relax at camp and tell ghost stories by the fire.
+Early this morning, we’ll head into the Lamar Valley, where wolves, bears, bison, and more are most active at dusk.
+We’ll spend some time admiring the wildlife before setting off on a moderate guided hike.
+In the evening, we’ll relax at camp and tell ghost stories around the glowing campfire.

 Meals: B, L, D

-This will be the most challenging day for hiking, but it’s most definitely worth it as you hike the Seven Mile Hole.
+This will be the most challenging day hike on our Yellowstone tour, but our expert guides will navigate the phenomenal trail to the Seven Mile Hole.
 This trail combines Yellowstone’s best features – the rugged beauty of the Grand Canyon of the Yellowstone, coniferous forests, robust wildlife, and active geothermal features along the trail.
-You’ll enjoy lunch at the base of the canyon before making the challenging ascent back to the campsite.
+You’ll enjoy lunch at the base of the canyon before making the tough ascent back to camp.
 Shorter hikes are available for those who would like them!
-In the evening, we’ll retire to our glamping accommodations in West Yellowstone.
+In the evening, we’ll retire to our luxurious glamping accommodations in West Yellowstone.

 Meals: B, L, D

-Today, we’ll hit Yellowstone’s most famous features: Grand Prismatic Spring and Old Faithful.
-After enjoying the show, we may have time for one last hike in the park.
-In the afternoon we’ll slowly make our way back to Jackson for one final evening together.
+Today is yet another day of riveting outdoor adventure!
+We’ll hit Yellowstone’s most famous features: Grand Prismatic Spring and Old Faithful.
+After enjoying nature’s show, we may have time for one last guided hike as part of the Yellowstone tour.
+In the afternoon, we’ll slowly make our way back to Jackson for one final evening together.

 Meals: B, L, D

-Enjoy breakfast in a lovely cafe in Jackson Hole, known for its delicious European-style pastries.
-Squeeze in one final hike if there is time along the Snake River before departing for the airport and bidding farewell to a new group of friends, and your adventure in The West.
+Enjoy a delicious breakfast in a lovely cafe in Jackson Hole, known for its mouth-watering European-style pastries.
+Squeeze in one final hike if there is time along the Snake River before departing for the airport and bidding farewell to a new group of friends, and your adventure out West.

 - Required Gear